!-- Google tag (gtag.js) -->

 As a business owner, you can choose any type of testimonial, or have a mix of them to enhance your brand’s social proof and make them an essential part of your marketing strategy.
 Each type of testimonial plays a role in reinforcing your marketing messages to a diverse audience.
 A sustained effort in collecting customer testimonials boosts customer engagement and helps increase conversions.

-If you want to easily create video testimonials with Vocal Video, sign up for a free 14-day trial.
+If you want to easily create video testimonials with Vocal Video, sign up for a free account.

 Product strategy, marketing, customer success (oh, and CEO too).